CybercentreCanada/assemblyline4_docs/docs/public_beta/install.md

 ### Pre-requisites

-We recommend that you run AssemblyLine on a system with the following specs:
+We recommend that you run AssemblyLine on a system with the following minimal specs:

     Any linux distribution with a recent kernel (4.4+) 4 Cores